 The fashion industry is one of the most polluting and wasteful industries in the world.
-Butt (pun intended) since change starts at the bottom, it seems appropriate that we start with our own by switching to supporting sustainable underwear brands.
+Butt (pun intended), since change starts at the bottom, it seems appropriate that we start with our own by switching to supporting sustainable underwear brands.

-We independently research all featured brands and we ask them to confirm their claims.
+We independently research all featured brands, and we ask them to confirm their claims.
 In many cases we personally review recommended products.
 This post contains affiliate links which means we may earn a commission if you buy something.
-Learn more here.
+We explain this further in our Terms of Use.

-The Best Ethical Underwear Brands
+The Best Ethical Underwear Brands (Rated by Us)

 Index: Eco-friendly Underwear Brands